Q&As about Claiming Compensation

 How do you decide whether you can help me?

-To qualify for compensation you must be eligible under our rules which are made by the Financial Conduct Authority (FCA), the independent watchdog set up by government under the Financial Services & Markets Act 2000 (FSMA) to regulate financial services in the UK and protect the rights of consumers.
+To qualify for compensation you must be eligible under our rules which are made by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA), the independent watchdogs set up by government under the Financial Services & Markets Act 2000 (FSMA) to regulate financial services in the UK and protect the rights of consumers.
 The rules tell us which types of claim are eligible for compensation, and limit how much compensation we are allowed to pay.
 Different rules and compensation limits apply to different types of claim.

 How quickly should I make my claim?